Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 ## Television Ministry

-The Vecistani state TV channel, sometimes referred to as the Vecistani Public Broadasting network, is the official broadcast medium of all Vecistan-related news.
+The Vecistani state TV channel, sometimes referred to as the **Vecistani Public Broadasting** network, is the de-facto broadcast medium of all Vecistan-related news.
 It was established on 2018-02-13 by VisualPlugin.

 In March 2018, the Vecistani-VisualPlugin Propaganda Veracity Act mandated that all television sets manufactured or located within Vecistan must be permanently tuned to state-controlled channels.

-- To receive Vecistani airwaves, foreign television sets must be modded by a state-licenced technician.
+- To receive Vecistani airwaves, foreign television sets must be modded by a state-licensed technician.

 - Repurposed streaming sticks available for public since mid-2022.

-- Promote viewership of Vecistani programmes outside the metaverse.

-- Actively censor the following discourses **as a priority**:

-  - 2018 Zerithyl massacre.
-  - Vecistan-Byfron conflict.

 # Definitions

 **Vecistanous:** The title given to the incumbent leader of Vecistan.
 VisualPlugin is the first Vecistanous.
 The term was coined in October 2023 in an effort to establish an induction process for the succession of VisualPlugin's rule.

 **Tennerdom:** The tenth anniversary of Vecistanous.
 Coined in 2018 for VisualPlugin's occasion on 11-30.
+You can prepend any Latin numerical prefix to '-dom' to signify the Vecistanous anniversary after that number of years.
+For example 'Tredecimdom' denotes Vecistanous' 13th birthday.

 **Constitutionsday:** The day of Vecistan's foundation, 2018-02-13.
 Not to be confused with the former Vecistani name for Tuesday.